 Since its inception, the war on drugs has disproportionately affected minority Americans far more than white Americans.

 To some extent, the racial disparity speaks to the overall inequality in the US criminal justice system.
 But it's also true minorities fall victim to tactics specifically deployed in the war on drugs much more often than white people.
-Here are five essential facts to understanding how, exactly, the war on drugs disproportionately hurts minorities.
+Here are four essential facts to understanding how, exactly, the war on drugs disproportionately hurts minorities.

 1) Black and white populations use drugs at similar rates